 The title previously was held by their Boosted Board V2 Dual+ version which is the version that I use to commute to the office every morning along the beautiful waters of St. Petersburg, Florida.
-With the Stealth, Boosted took a lot of the product to their in-house production.
+With the Stealth, Boosted took a lot of the product's manufacturing to their in-house production.

 With this change, it means that they now produce and utilize their own super flex composite deck as well as their own Boosted Stratus 85mm wheels.
 All of the newest electric longboard from Boosted ship with their recently released extended battery which increases the range from 7 to 14 miles.

 Performance wise, the Stealth isn't improving in too many areas despite the jump in price.
 You will see an increase in max speed from 22 to 24 mph.
 There isn't an increase in hill climbing with the same 25% grade possible, but there is an all-new 'hyper' mode which is exclusive to the Stealth and helps with achieving the increased speed without experiencing a jerky response to your hand controls.